 The above feature-mapping memories can perform invariant pattern recognition but they do not provide for a more sophisticated working memory that would allow combinatorial structures to be composed and decomposed on the fly.
 This requires the introduction of an (invertible) mapping operation for binding (and decomposition) of representations.
 Smolensky (1990) proposed a map into higher-dimensional space, the tensor product of the representational spaces of the constituents.
 Such a dimension-expanding binding operation can keep the full structure of the constituents.
 But this comes at a high price.
-The problem is that the depth of nested structure is severely limited by affordable dimension and that atoms cannot be substituted for nested structures.
-Because of the downsides of dimension-expanding binding, Hinton (1990) proposed reduced representation of nested structures in the original space of the constituents.
+The problem is that the depth of nested structure is severely limited by affordable dimension-expanding binding, Hinton (1990) proposed reduced representation of nested structures in the original space of the constituents.
 Different binding operations have been proposed for generating reduced representations, in particular, convolutions (Plate, 1994) elementwise multiplication (Kanerva, 1994, 1997; Gaylor, 1998) and permutation-based thinning (Rachkovskij & Kussul, 2000).